Kit.com vs MailerLite 2026 comparison – Kit scores 89/100, MailerLite 78/100, tested on free plans

 The key difference: MailerLite’s free plan allows unlimited automations — you can build as many flows as you want.
 However, MailerLite’s advanced automation features (like “enhanced automations” with more trigger types and conditions) are locked to the Advanced plan ($18/mo annual).

-A/B Split testing is FREE on MailerLite — I verified this directly in the Campaigns section: MailerLite lets you run A/B split campaigns at no cost.
-Kit.com requires the Creator Plan ($39/mo) for any A/B testing functionality.
+A/B Split testing: Both have free options (MailerLite wins on scope) — I verified this directly in the Campaigns section: MailerLite lets you run A/B split campaigns at no cost.
+Kit.com includes A/B subject line testing (2 variants) on the free plan — same as Creator.
+Kit Pro unlocks 5 variants and email content A/B testing.
 This is a significant advantage for budget-conscious marketers who want to optimize their email performance without paying.

-Automations verdict: For the free plan, MailerLite wins decisively — unlimited automations vs Kit.com’s 1 automation AND zero email sequences.
+Automations verdict: For the free plan, MailerLite still edges ahead — 3 active automations vs Kit.com’s 1 basic automation AND zero email sequences.
+Note: MailerLite reduced its free automations from unlimited to 3 max on June 16, 2026.
 On free, Kit.com users cannot build any drip/sequence campaigns at all.
-For paid plans ($39/mo Creator vs MailerLite’s $9/mo Growing Business), Kit.com’s visual automation builder is more powerful and creator-workflow-focused, while MailerLite’s is sufficient for most bloggers and small businesses.
+For paid plans ($39/mo Creator vs MailerLite’s Comfort plan $10.80/mo annual), Kit.com’s visual automation builder is more powerful and creator-workflow-focused, while MailerLite’s is sufficient for most bloggers and small businesses.

 Forms and Landing Pages